mramshaw/Cloud_Django/README.md

     https://hub.docker.com/_/python/

-[Of course, it doesn't really make any sense to Dockerize an app with a local database - but we will address that later.]
+[Of course, it doesn't really make any sense to Dockerize an app with a bundled database - but we will address that later.]

 #### Docker build